Skip to main content

 Assistant Professor

 Dr. Phuong studies what makes great teaching transformational.
-He uses rigorous research methods—including randomized controlled trials, multilevel regression modeling, and advanced qualitative techniques—to study how evidence-based teaching practices and professional development strategies improve student learning.
-His work focuses on how adaptive teaching, advising practices, and emerging technologies, including artificial intelligence, can support student engagement, sense of self efficacy, and success across college settings.
+He uses rigorous research methods, including randomized controlled trials, multilevel regression modeling, and advanced qualitative techniques, to examine how evidence-based teaching practices and professional development strategies improve student learning.